 When to Visit Brno

-The best time to visit Brno in the Czech Republic is from March to May, when a lot of the music, art, food, and cultural festivals begin, and during the summer months from June until September, when the weather is comfortably warm.
+The best time to visit Brno, Czech Republic, is from March to May, when many music, art, food, and cultural festivals take place, and from June to September, when the weather is comfortably warm.
 Visit in December for the Brno Christmas markets across the city.

 After you’ve spent time in the Czech Republic’s second-biggest city, why not visit its third-largest in North Moravia?
 A former industrial city that’s repurposed its mining sites and undergone a huge cultural revival, there are many unusual and uncommon things to do in Ostrava, Czech Republic.